People

 PhD Students & Research Assistants

-Luca is working on forest mortality forecasting.
-He will work on integrating high-resolution remote sensing data with traditional ground-based forest monitoring data and develop statistical and deep learning models to assess early warning signals and forecast drought stress and mortality risk.
+Luca is working on forest mortality forecasting in the framework of the UPSCALE project.
+He works on integrating high-resolution remote sensing data with traditional ground-based forest monitoring data and develop statistical and deep learning models to assess early warning signals and forecast drought stress and mortality risk.
 The aim is to support stakeholders like forest owners and authorities with information for improved decision-making in managing forests.

 Paloma works on the assessment of uncertainty in the projection of natural disturbances in long-term forest landscape dynamics, with a special focus on forest fires.
 She studies the formulation of processes in landscape-level forest dynamics models to analyse the interaction between climate change and natural disturbances.
 The aim is to provide robust projections to inform forest management decisions.